I-Am-Crumbles/JAM_Parser/README.md

 The JAM_Parser will automatically parse through pcap and pcapng files and output relavent five tuple data.
 It will also sort and table that data based on user input argument flags.

-**It should be noted that in it's current version the JAM_Parser REQUIRES that the last argument
+**It should be noted that in it's current version the JAM_Parser REQUIRES that the last argument be a file name

 Example Usage: